Elic0/Feedback/README.md

-small project for feedback page for SOC
+Small project for feedback page for SOC

+Made by: Charlie, Mads & Tobias